 - How DevOps Teams can meet HIPAA compliance standards

 Cloud computing has become the de-facto method for developing applications thanks to its convenient, self-service, on-demand computing capabilities, often at a fraction of the cost of on-premises solutions.
-Companies using the cloud also experience more agility, allowing them to provide indispensable resources like the ability to expand and contract services based on utilization and demand and access those services from anywhere in the world.
-Enterprises using cloud-native programs like Microsoft Office, Dropbox™, and Google G Suite™ can sustain their business while employees worked remotely due to the COVID-19 pandemic.
+Companies using the cloud also experience more agility, allowing them to provide indispensable resources like the ability to expand and contract services based on utilisation and demand and access those services from anywhere in the world.
+Enterprises using cloud-native programmes like Microsoft Office, Dropbox™, and Google G Suite™ can sustain their business while employees worked remotely due to the COVID-19 pandemic.
 However, nothing is perfect, so unfortunately using a cloud computing model has its challenges.
-Security, interoperability, and legal and regulatory compliance are among the chief hurdles to overcome.
+Security, interoperability, and legal and regulatory compliance are amongst the chief hurdles to overcome.